dariooddenino/purescript-simple-ajax/README.md

 # Purescript-Simple-Ajax

-A very opinionated library to work with AJAX and JSON, using [`simple-json`](https://pursuit.purescript.org/packages/purescript-simple-json) and [`variant`](https://pursuit.purescript.org/packages/purescript-variant).
+An opinionated library to work with AJAX and JSON, using [`simple-json`](https://pursuit.purescript.org/packages/purescript-simple-json) and [`variant`](https://pursuit.purescript.org/packages/purescript-variant).

 Thanks to Vladimir Ciobanu for his [error handling solution](https://github.com/vladciobanu/purescript-affjax-errors).